nthieberger/language-data-node-tools/ontology.md

 ## Property: responder

-The participant was an interlocutor in some sort of discourse event.
+The responder was an interlocutor in some sort of discourse event.

 ### Values expected to be one of these types: